distributedsimulationtools/coreDSUnreal_Sample_FirstPersonShooterDemo/README.md

 end
 ```

-#### DIS_Sender
+#### Sending
-First, we must let coreDS knows that we want to send the EntityStatePDU and the FirePDU.
+Then, we must let coreDS knows that we want to send the EntityStatePDU and the FirePDU.

 ![Plugin DIS_Sender_PubSub Screenshot](/Doc/Images/DIS_Sender_PubSub.png)